alpha-wolf-jin/ansible-download-ocp-images/README.md

 Below activites happen on the connected evnronment to create image tar file on the azure VM.

+> Please refer to https://github.com/alpha-wolf-jin/mirror-operator for manual process.
+But here, we use Red Hat mirror-registry instead of docker registry.

 **Prepare GIT**
 ```
 # yum install git -y